I’ve always loved the way the LORD led His people so personally, just as He does us…if only we’d follow (Exodus 13:21-22).

 Moses commands the people to stop complaining, and do not fear…he gives them good reason.

 Exodus 14:13–14 (NKJV) “And Moses said to the people, ‘Do not be afraid.
 Stand still, and see the salvation of the LORD, which He will accomplish for you today.
 For the Egyptians whom you see today, you shall see again no more forever.
 14 The LORD will fight for you, and you shall hold your peace.’”

 In future generations, the Jews were to look back at the crossing of the Red Sea, the same way Christians look back to the Cross and Resurrection.
 It was there that the enemy was defeated, and it was there where God proved beyond a shadow of a doubt, His power beyond measure!
-We should have complete confidence to face today and the future, because of God’s victory on our behalf, already proven in the past.
+We should have complete confidence to face today and every day in the future, because of God’s victory on our behalf, already proven in the past.